W6zhu/cse15l-lab-reports/lab-report-3.md

     return sum / (arr.length - 1);
   }
 ```
-The fix addressed the issue of the code truncating all of the lowest numbers rather than one instance of the lowest number.
-In my case, if the input was `2,2,4,4,5`, it would truncate both 2's rather than just one.
+The fix addressed the issue of the code removing all of the lowest numbers rather than one instance of the lowest number.
+In my case, if the input was `2,2,4,4,5`, it would remove both 2's rather than just one.
 The fix I've implemented would send all inputs to an array and then it will compare all elements of the array, searching for the index containing the lowest number.
-This way, only 1 of the lowest is truncated and the other is kept. <br>
+This way, only 1 of the lowest is removed and the other is kept. <br>

 **Part 2:** <br>